javadbat/jb-input/react/README.md

 - see [jb-input](https://github.com/javadbat/jb-input) if you want to use this component as a pure-js web-component

-- see [All JB Design system Component List](https://github.com/javadbat/design-system/blob/main/docs/component-list.md) for more components
+- see [All JB Design system Component List](https://javadbat.github.io/design-system/

 - use [Contribution Guide](https://github.com/javadbat/design-system/blob/main/docs/contribution-guide.md) if you want to contribute in this component.